jxtx-memorial/jxtx-memorial.github.io/README.md

 # Readme

 This repo was forked from the starter website repo for the [Forty theme](https://github.com/andrewbanchich/forty-jekyll-theme).
-I've also created a Github account for the [jxtx memorial email](https://github.com/jxtx-memorial), which is where we'll eventually publish the website officially, but I figured we could work on it from here for now and then just move all the docs over.

-Link in the repo description is wrong as the repo name got changed, [real link is here: https://stephaniemyan.github.io/website_test_v2/](https://stephaniemyan.github.io/website_test_v2/)

 # Guide to useful files in this repo